Centre of Levač

-The mediaeval town of Županjevac is situated on a flat plateau above the right bank of the Županjevka River, in the village of the same name, not far from the Kalenić Monastery.
-Also known as Županjevac Town or Lower Town, this fortress initially served as a watchtower at the entrance to a river gorge.
-Over time, it first evolved into a noble residence and later into a monastery.
-Thus, it became, at least according to its name, the centre of the medieval region (župa) of Levač in the 14th and 15th centuries.
-There are indications that it was once the Župan Nikola Altomanović’s seat.
+The mediaeval town of Županjevac is situated on a flat plateau overlooking the right bank of the Županjevka River, within the village of the same name, not far from the Kalenić Monastery.
+Also known as Županjevac Town or Lower Town, this fortress originally functioned as a watchtower guarding the entrance to a river gorge.
+Over time, it evolved into a noble residence and subsequently into a monastery.
+As a result, it became, at least according to its name, the centre of the medieval region (župa) of Levač during the 14th and 15th centuries.
+There are indications that it once served as the seat of Župan Nikola Altomanović.

-Although it is a site of historical significance, little is known about the town’s origins and builders.
-It has been mentioned by numerous early travellers and researchers, such as Felix Kanitz and Milan Milićević.
-Recent archaeological investigations have revealed that the town was constructed in the 14th century over older Roman remains.
+Although it is a site of historical significance, little is known about the town’s origins and its builders.
+Numerous early travellers and researchers, such as Felix Kanitz and Milan Milićević, have mentioned it.
+Recent archaeological explorations have revealed that the town was constructed in the 14th century over older Roman remains.
 The preserved toponyms around Županjevac—such as Grad, Velika and Mala Straževica, Trgovište, and Carine with the remnants of a church—vividly testify to the vibrant life that once flourished here.
-It’s worth noting that on the site of Grad, situated on a prominent hill above the village, lie the remnants of another fortification that, together with the Lower Town, formed a comprehensive defence system.
+Notably, on the site of Grad, situated on a prominent hill above the village, lie the remnants of another fortification that, along with the Lower Town, formed a comprehensive defence system.
 This fortress will be discussed in more detail on a separate page.

 ABOVE: Map of the site